-Hospital strategies linked to lower mortality after acute MIMay 1st, 2012 in Health
+Hospital strategies linked to lower mortality after acute MIMay 1, 2012 in Medicine & Health / Health

 (HealthDay) -- Five specific hospital performance strategies have been identified that result in lower 30-day risk-standardized mortality rates (RSMRs) for patients with acute myocardial infarction (AMI), according to a study published in the May 1 issue of the Annals of Internal Medicine.